The Yorkipoo, a mix between the Yorkshire terrier and poodle, is a small to medium size hybrid pooch.

 Known for being highly adaptable, the Yorkipoo can thrive almost anywhere.

-Provided they receive enough attention and exercise, this breed is happy from the suburbs to the city centre, taking everything in their tiny stride.
+Provided they receive enough attention and exercise, this breed is happy from the suburbs to the city center, taking everything in their tiny stride.

 Food and Dietary Requirements